 Originally published in Chesapeake Bay Magazine's Bay Bulletin.
 Written and produced by Meg Walburn Viviano.

-Located in Dorchester Country near Blackwater National Wildlife Refuge, this park commemorates the life of a Harriet Tubman, true American hero and historical icon.
+Harriet Tubman Underground Railroad National Historic and State Park is located in Dorchester Country near Blackwater National Wildlife Refuge.
+This park commemorates the life of a Harriet Tubman, true American hero and historical icon.